 - Participation continues to be important and player development should continue to be primary focus - Increased focus on developing the players non dominant side - Games based approach to training sessions - We recognise that players can be under exam pressure.
-Be aware that players can be facing life-changing events - college/socialising etc - We watch for late developers.
+Be aware that players can be facing life-changing events college/socialising etc. - We watch for late developers.
 Here "late developers" can pass out the former "star".
-Be aware of this, from both players perspective - We encourage positive lifestyle choices for the players - We recognise there should be a clear connect between the U-16/Minor team in terms of the development of a consistent style of play with the U20 and senior grades
+Be aware of this, from both players perspective. - We encourage positive lifestyle choices for the players - Where numbers permit the club will enter two teams in all competitions to maximise player participation - We recognise there should be a clear connect between the U-16/Minor team in terms of the development of a consistent style of play with the U20 and senior grades